+For more information on using Non-CRUD Operations, see:

+SmartClient Reference > Data Binding > DataSource.performCustomOperation

 Dynamic Expressions (Velocity)

 In many places within the DataSource .ds.xml file, you can provide a dynamic expression to be evaluated on the server.

 These expressions use the Velocity template language—a simple, easy-to-learn syntax that is used pervasively in the Java world.